jon-brandy/CTF-WRITE-UP/Asset/Easy Peasy/README.md

 ## HINT:
 1. Maybe there's a way to make this a 2x pad.
 ## STEPS:
-1. First download the python file given and view the source-code.
+1. First download the python file given.

 > CODE